suryanshvermaa/project/README.md

 ## about project

-In this project, I used next js and tailwind css.
+In this project, Next js and tailwind css is used.